grafluxe/git-continuous-integration-workflow/README.md

 The `no-ff` flag shouldn't necessarily be used for every merge, but should be for ones you want to mark a point in history for.
 I find it's valuable to mark in history the inclusion of most features and hotfixes.

+## Helper Scripts + Configs

+If using git via a CLI, definitely add the completion and prompt scripts found [here](https://github.com/git/git/tree/master/contrib/completion).

+If using vim as your commit message editor, you can find some useful vim configs [here](https://gist.github.com/Grafluxe/0197651c07b1a83b0cdba07a42b364ee).

+If you find yourself constantly switching between projects via Bash, [this tool](https://github.com/Grafluxe/to.sh) will improve your workflow.

+My Bash profile can be found [here](https://gist.github.com/Grafluxe/0cbb0ef51151dc47ff04b4bc4f6cce3b).

 ## Improvements

 If I missed an important detail or you want to propose a workflow improvement, feel free to message me or send over a PR.